RashikaKarki/Codement/README.md

     - `commenter` : username of the commenter (String)
     - `source`: file to be uploaded (selected by file picker) (File Object)

     File selector is required to select file.
-File info is exposed in req.file. `uname` and `commenter` is passed as form data in req.body.
+File info is exposed in `req.file`. `uname` and `commenter` is passed as form data in `req.body`.

     NOTE: define input field for 'uname` and `commenter` before file selector beacude of the multer settings.